matn7/Google-Platform-Notes/flashcard/GoogleCloudPlatform.md

 Answer: Use Case1: Troubleshoot using VM Logs.
 Install Cloud Logging agent in all VMs and send logs to Cloud Logging.
 Search for logs in Cloud Logging.
 Use Case2: Export VM logs to BigQuery for querying using SQL like queries.
-Install Cloud Logging agent in all VM;s and send logs to Cloud Logging.
+Install Cloud Logging agent in all VM's and send logs to Cloud Logging.
 Create a BigQuery datasets for storing the logs.
 Create an export sink in Cloud Logging with BigQuery dataset as sink destination.
 Use Case3: You want to retain audit logs for external auditors at min cost.
 Create an export sink in Cloud Logging with Cloud Storage buckets as sink destination.
 Provide auditors with Storage Object Viewer role on the bucket.